Keeping records

 Lab notes by Wang

-Puzzled by the note you ask Famous for additional information.
-The reply is that all researchers in the Famous lab work independently and are responsible for their own data and lab notes.
+Puzzled by the note, you ask Terry for additional information.
+The reply is that all researchers in the lab work independently and are responsible for their own data and lab notes.
 If the information is not in the notes, the publication, or the zipped folder, it does not exist.

 Exercise 1